nerdlem/certs/README.md

 Key parameters can be tweaked in the `Makefile.sub` file.
 You can have multiple directory names representing multiple domains.
 This is useful to keep all your keys on a single location.

-With a suitable SSH configuration, you can easily upload the required material to your server as follows:
+With a suitable SSH configuration, you can easily upload the required material to your server as follows.
+You might want to review the note on filesystem permissions prior to running this command.

 ```
 make HOST=my.server.name upload